Delivering your dissertation

 Sign and submit written statement

-At the same time as delivering the digital file and/or hard copies to the Information Expertise Center, the doctoral graduate should submit the signed ‘Statement of Addition of Dissertation to Library Collection and to TU/e Repository’.
+At the same time as delivering the digital file via the upload form, the doctoral graduate should submit the signed ‘Statement of Addition of Dissertation to Library Collection and to TU/e Repository’.
 This is to confirm that the doctoral graduate agrees with the addition of his/her dissertation to the printed Library collection and to the digital TU/e Repository.

 Request for embargo in special cases